Monument (Front Line Assembly album)

 Monument is a compilation album by Canadian industrial band Front Line Assembly, released in 1998.
-It was re-released on July 30, 2007 through Polish label Metal Mind.
-The track "Monument" appeared in its original version on the 1993 album Phaze Two of Bill Leebs and Rhys Fulbers side project Intermix.
-The booklet of the 2007 re-release contains an outline of the band history.
+It was re-released on July 30, 2007, by the Polish label Metal Mind.
+The track "Monument" appeared in its original version on the 1993 album Phaze Two of the side project Intermix.
+The booklet of the 2007 re-release contains a summary of the band's history.